KonuTech/gfk_ml_ops_data_analyst/README.md

 #### Selected weekly stability charts by attributes classess

-> Assuming the need for weekly stability of served model (due to weekly seasonality of data) across its attributes (
+> Assuming the need for monitoring weekly stability of served model (also due to weekly seasonality of the data) across
-> descriptive features) we can take a look on Weekly stability charts of [brand_id]:
+> its attributes (descriptive features) we can take a quick look at weekly stability charts of [brand_id]:

 #### Predicted events bucketed by week_number for [brand_id] == 77
 ![image info](output/charts/weekly_stability/predict_automatch/brand_id/CLASS_77_weekly_stability_grouped.jpg)